 The word arboretum means a botanical collection (etum) of trees (arbor).
-I like to think of it as a tree museum or zoo.
-Specimens from around the world may be brought together into one location.
+Specimens from around the world may be brought together in one location.
 An arboretum often features trees that are endemic.
 Other plants like shrubs may be included, but the main focus is on the trees.

 The Design of Arboreta

 A common design for arboretums is to make several groups of trees according to different characteristics such as whether they are edible, scented, native, ethnobotanical, conifers, and so on.
 There may be an area specially created for children.

 Since arboretums can also be used as research stations, many are run by universities, such as the Core Arboretum a 91-acre arboretum owned by West Virginia University and located on Monongahela Boulevard in Morgantown, West Virginia.
 It is open to the public daily without charge.
 Arboreta can help preserve endangered species and study their genetics, perform experiments, and educate the public.

 An arboretum specializing in growing conifers is known as a pinetum.
 Other specialist arboreta include saliceta (willows), populeta, and querceta (oaks), a fruticetum (from the Latin frutex, meaning shrub), and a viticetum, a collection of vines.

 An arboretum is a botanical garden containing living collections of woody plants intended at least partly for scientific study, but also to inspire curiosity and build knowledge about plants and wooded landscapes in order to enhance life, preserve nature, and advance sound stewardship practices.